 - 63% will stop buying from brands with poor personalization experience.
 (Smart Insights)

-With these numbers, it no longer comes as a surprise as to why personalization is among the digital marketing trends to watch out for in 2021.
+With these numbers, it no longer comes as a surprise as to why personalization trends are among the digital marketing trends to watch out for in 2021.

 There’s no denying that video has been one of the major players in the marketing world for the past decade.
 And, yes, there’s a huge chance that it will remain in that position for another decade or so.